ag961/data-structures-and-algorithms/javascript/insertion-sort/README.md

 ## Description

-In this code challnge, I transform a given pseudocode of insertion sort algorithm into JavaScript working code, and write a blog article with step-by-step explanation of how it works.
+In this code challenge, I transform a given pseudocode of insertion sort algorithm into JavaScript working code, and write a blog article with step-by-step explanation of how it works.

 ## Author